 In order to secure post-graduate residency in the United States, students should undertake the following steps during medical school in Ireland.
 It is important to note that medical students at US & Canadian medical schools must follow similar steps.

 The USMLE Step 1 is a one-day multiple-choice examination that evaluates a medical student’s understanding of the preclinical sciences needed to practice medicine.
 Students in Ireland usually take the USMLE Step 1 after the preclinical years of medical school are completed.
 There is a testing center in Dublin.
+As a reminder, all USMLE Step 1 score outcomes will be reported as pass/fail only for exams taken on or after January 26, 2022.
+Read the full announcement on the USMLE website.

 During the clinical years, it is essential that students choose to do clinical elective rotations at a US teaching hospital or clinic.
 These electives should facilitate letters of reference from the hospital preceptors, which are an important part of the residency application process.
 In addition, the clinical elective allows the hospital to assess the student’s medical knowledge, clinical and interpersonal skills and often provides a pathway to a place in the hospital’s residency program.